This Protein Cookie Recipe is an easy homemade high-protein recipe to eat as a post-workout snack or breakfast.

 Can I Swap Almond Flour For Coconut Flour?

-No, coconut flour is 4 times more liquid absorbent, and it, therefore, wouldn’t work in this recipe.
+No, coconut flour is 4 times more liquid absorbent, and, therefore, wouldn’t work in this recipe.
 The cookies will end up dry, crumbly, and won’t hold their shape.

 Can I Use Any Protein Powder?